CliffordEdewor/agentic-ai-security-bedrock-strands/README.md

 - Defence in depth

 ## 🔐 Security Architecture Highlights
-- Implemented Zero Trust access control using AWS Cognito (JWT-based authentication)
+- Implemented identity-driven access control using Amazon Cognito JWT authentication.
-- Secured agent-to-tool communication using Model Context Protocol (MCP)
+- Secured agent-to-tool communication using the Model Context Protocol (MCP).
-- Enforced least-privilege IAM roles across all system components
+- Applied least-privilege IAM roles to the AWS resources and services used by the implementation.
-- Eliminated hard-coded secrets using managed identity and credential services
+- Eliminated hard-coded application credentials through managed identity and credential handling.
-- Protected external API access through AgentCore Gateway with controlled request validation
+- Controlled external API access through AgentCore Gateway with authenticated request handling.

 ## ⚙️ System Capabilities
 - Secure agent-to-tool interaction with structured and controlled execution